himedlooff/DragonSlayers-I/index.md

 #**DragonSlayerJR**

-Currently accept players of all levels.
+Currently accept players of level 30+.
 Elders from the main clan will come and help with donation and recruit.

 Donation Requirement: